Easy Coleslaw Macaroni Salad is a creamy pasta salad recipe with the taste and crunch of coleslaw. The perfect side dish for summer events!

 It’s hard to think of any better BBQ Side Dishes than Macaroni Salad and Coleslaw, but what if you put them together?
-This recipe is the perfect combination of the two with tender pasta and crunchy slaw all in a creamy mayo dressing.
+This is the ultimate cold Summer Salad Recipe for all your family gatherings and barbecues.

 Create a free account to Save Recipes

-- Pasta: You can exchange the elbow macaroni for any other short cut pasta that you prefer or happen to have in the pantry.
+- Pasta: You can swap the elbow macaroni for any other short cut pasta that you prefer or happen to have in the pantry.
 Penne, rigatoni, orecchiette, or orzo would all work nicely.

 - Yogurt: For a lighter creamy slaw, exchange the mayonnaise for Greek yogurt.
-It has a slightly different taste, but the other flavorings are strong enough that shouldn’t make a huge difference.
 Greek yogurt does a good job keeping the same coleslaw texture you want, but it is much more healthy.

-- Sweetener: We use ¼ cup granulated sugar in this Coleslaw Macaroni Salad recipe for a nice sweet undertone.
-However, if you want a slightly healthier sweetener, try using honey.
+- Sweetener: If you want a slightly healthier sweetener, try using honey.
 You’ll exchange it in equal parts so use ¼ cup honey to replace the sugar and mix it in thoroughly with the other ingredients.

 - Add-ins: For some flavor add-ins try mixing in dill, chives, or some lemon juice.
-If you want some extra vegetables, chop up cucumbers and broccoli to toss in.
+If you want some extra vegetables, chop up cucumbers or shred broccoli stalks to toss in.
 You could also add frozen peas to the mixture.

 - Freeze: This recipe won’t freeze well because the mayonnaise and dressing will all separate.
 It’s much better to make a fresh batch.